backdrop-contrib/draggableviews/README.txt

  5) Click Add button at the "Sort criteria" section and choose field "Draggableviews: Weight", add and choose sort asc, then apply.
  6) Save the view and you're done.

-In the case of table standard drupal tabledrag.js javascript is used.
+In the case of table standard drupal tabledrag.js JavaScript is used.

-We also support jQuery UI Sortable javascript.
+We also support jQuery UI Sortable JavaScript.
 In order to use it please set display style HTML List.
 By default HTML list is displayed like grid.
 If you would like it to be displayed as list override CSS styles for example in following way:
   .draggableviews-processed li.views-row { float: none; width: 100%; margin-left: 0; }